Achieving Personal Empowerment

 Taking Charge of Your Life and Career

 This sense of powerlessness can be immensely frustrating.
 But, no matter what personal challenges you face, you can always make choices that give you back control.
-Understanding this is the essence of self-empowerment.
+Understanding this is the essence of personal empowerment (also called self-empowerment).

 In this article, we examine personal empowerment in more detail, and explore the tools and techniques that you can use to achieve it.